Ocel0tSec/AzureDump/README.md

 # AzureDump

-Powershell Script to enumerate AzureAD and output useful data.
+##Installer

-AzureDumpInstaller.ps1 will install the necessary AZ modules as well as the following tools: AADInternals by @DrAzureAD, PowerZure by @haus3c, AzureHound by the folks at BloodHound, Python 3.7 (seemed to be the version required), and RoadRecon by Dirk-jan.
+The AzureDump Installer is a streamlined PowerShell script for setting up AzureDump, a robust Azure Active Directory enumeration tool.
+This installer automates the installation of required AZ modules and essential tools, such as AADInternals, PowerZure, AzureHound, Python 3.7, RoadRecon, and CrowdStrike's CRT.

-It is meant to be installed onto a fresh virtual machine for each tenant you are auditing.
-There are no logout functions, so use this carefully.
-Tested on Windows 11.
+Designed for use on a fresh virtual machine for each audited tenant, the AzureDump Installer ensures a secure and efficient setup, tested on Windows 11.
+Ideal for red and blue teams, this installer simplifies the process of assessing and improving your Azure tenants' security posture by quickly configuring a comprehensive toolkit for audits, monitoring, and data gathering.

 ## Setup